 As always, follow in-terminal signage and maintain a safe physical distance of 2 metres from others whenever possible.

-All existing mandatory pre-boarding and health requirements for air travellers remain in place, including temperature screening, health check questions, and wearing masks on board flights to and within Canada.
+All existing mandatory pre-boarding and health requirements for air travellers remain in place, including health check questions, and wearing masks on board flights to and within Canada.

 All air travellers must wear a mask while travelling, except: